 Apps can go missing on your iPhone for many reasons, but one of the most common causes only happens on iPhones running iOS 14 and later.
 That's due to the new App Library, which houses every one of the apps on your iPhone.
-It acts as an app directory, grouping apps into sorted folders, and it provides a way to view all apps in alphabetical order.
+It acts as an app directory, grouping apps into sorted folders, and provides a way to view all apps in alphabetical order.

 - More Info: How to Add New Apps to the App Library Only

-By default, iOS will send new apps to both the home screen and App Library, but it's possible that it's not doing that.
+By default, iOS will send new apps to both the Home Screen and App Library, but it may not actually do that.
 That's because you may have inadvertently set new apps to go to the App Library only or removed an app manually.

 Your Missing App May Be on a Hidden Home Screen Page

 If you did it quickly, you might have hit the remove option instead of delete, thinking it would delete it.
-That would make it look like the app was still on your iPhone — just not on the home screen — even though you "deleted" it.
-If you want it back, you don't have to install it again because you just hid it from your home screen.
+That would make it look like the app was still on your iPhone — just not on the Home Screen — even though you "deleted" it.
+If you want it back, you don't have to install it again because you just hid it from your Home Screen.
 In that case, it's easy to get back.

 Once you find the app in question, there are a few things you can do.
-First, you can press on the app icon and drag-and-drop it to a location on your home screen.
+First, you can press on the app icon and drag-and-drop it to a location on your Home Screen.
 Second, you can long-press the app icon and tap "Add to Home Screen," and the app will appear automatically on the first open spot it's allowed to go on.

-If you don't want new apps to skip the home screen, go to Settings –> Home Screen and change the Newly Downloaded Apps preference from "App Library Only" to "Add to Home Screen."
-Changing this setting will not affect your hidden home screen pages if you have any.
+If you don't want new apps to skip the Home Screen, go to Settings –> Home Screen and change the Newly Downloaded Apps preference from "App Library Only" to "Add to Home Screen."
+Changing this setting will not affect your hidden Home Screen pages if you have any.